The Real UX Skill They Don't Teach Decision-Making Under Constraints

 User Impact

 Does this help users complete their primary task?
+Will they notice if it's missing?
 If you can't measure impact directly, default to clarity and simplicity.
+A feature that's invisible to users is almost never worth prioritizing over one they'll interact with daily.

 - 2.